SomayiroA/agrolink-backend/agrolink-hackathon.md

 - Deploying backend services in a CI/CD pipeline.
 - Handling real-world development pressure and iterative design.

----

-## 📌 Reflection
+📌 Reflection

 The experience underscored the importance of cross-functional collaboration and rapid prototyping.
 It reinforced my confidence in backend systems engineering and honed my problem-solving mindset in a fast-paced environment.
 I look forward to leveraging these skills in more advanced Web3, FinTech, or system-level development contexts.

----

-> **Note**: This README serves as an open record of my technical contributions.
+Note: This README serves as an open record of my technical contributions.
 Please feel free to reach out for code reviews, collaboration opportunities, or internship inquiries.